Blog

 • Determine rod length: Usually, curtain rods extend two to six inches beyond the window frame.
 This extra length makes a window appear larger and widens the view.
 It’s ultimately up to you and how much space you want to push the curtains to the side.

 • Measure width: If you are hanging curtains outside the window, measure the width of the area you want to cover from one side to the next.
-Add an inch to the measurement to ensure you have fully covered the window.
-If you’re mounting curtains inside the window, measure from one side of the window casing to the next, and plan on getting an expandable curtain rod to ensure a tight fit.
+Add an inch to the measurement to fully cover the window.
+If you’re mounting curtains inside the window, measure from one side of the window casing to the next and plan on getting an expandable curtain rod to ensure a tight fit.
 As a general rule, you’ll want to choose curtains that are at least twice the width of the window.

 • Measure length: Measure from the curtain rod to where you want the curtains to hang.
 You might want the curtains to hang just below the sill or down to the floor it’s up to you.
 The goal is to measure the area you want the curtains to cover.